prebid/prebid-server-java/docs/config-app.md

 - `cache.path` - set the external Cache Service path, for example `/cache`.
 - `cache.query` - appends to the cache path as query string params (used for legacy Auction requests).
 - `cache.banner-ttl-seconds` - how long (in seconds) banner will be available via the external Cache Service.
-- `cache.xnativeVideo-ttl-seconds` - how long (in seconds) xnativeVideo creative will be available via the external Cache Service.
+- `cache.video-ttl-seconds` - how long (in seconds) video creative will be available via the external Cache Service.
 - `cache.account.<ACCOUNT>.banner-ttl-seconds` - how long (in seconds) banner will be available in Cache Service for particular publisher account.
 Overrides `cache.banner-ttl-seconds` property.
-- `cache.account.<ACCOUNT>.xnativeVideo-ttl-seconds` - how long (in seconds) xnativeVideo creative will be available in Cache Service for particular publisher account.
-Overrides `cache.xnativeVideo-ttl-seconds` property.
+- `cache.account.<ACCOUNT>.video-ttl-seconds` - how long (in seconds) video creative will be available in Cache Service for particular publisher account.
+Overrides `cache.video-ttl-seconds` property.

-## Application settings (account configuration, stored huaweiAd unit configurations, stored requests)
+## Application settings (account configuration, stored ad unit configurations, stored requests)
 Preconfigured application settings can be obtained from multiple data sources consequently:
 1. Try to fetch from filesystem data source (if configured).
 2. Try to fetch from database data source (if configured).